Abu Dhabi - The Cultural Heart of the UAE

 Discover the architectural and spiritual marvels that define Abu Dhabi's cultural identity

 Guided tours provide insights into Islamic architecture, religious practices, and the mosque's role in promoting interfaith dialogue and understanding.
-The evening illumination transforms the white marble structure into a ethereal beacon that reflects the spiritual aspirations of the Emirati people whilst welcoming visitors from across the globe.
+The evening illumination transforms the white marble structure into an ethereal beacon that reflects the spiritual aspirations of the Emirati people whilst welcoming visitors from across the globe.

-Special exhibitions regularly feature masterpieces from international museums, whilst the permanent collection includes works by Van Gogh, Monet, and Picasso alongside ancient artifacts and Islamic art.
+Special exhibitions regularly feature masterpieces from international museums, whilst the permanent collection includes works by Van Gogh, Monet, and Picasso alongside ancient artefacts and Islamic art.
 The museum's educational programmes and cultural events foster dialogue between different artistic traditions and contemporary creative practices.

 Traditional Arts and Crafts